KojiMasuda/genome-analysis-tools/README.md

 These tools are created for analyzing the peaks or read distributions (bedgraph, wiggle format) derived from next-generation sequencing such as ChIP-seq or RNA-seq.

 The included tools are:
-* `ga_overlap`: check the overlapping and return the overlapping, non-overlapping, and original file with ov/nonov flags.
+* `ga_overlap`: checks the overlapping and return the overlapping, non-overlapping, and original file with ov/nonov flags.
-* `ga_reads_summit`: calculate the average read distribution around summit or specific position such as TSS (Transcription Start Site).
+* `ga_reads_summit`: calculates the average read distribution around summit or specific position such as TSS (Transcription Start Site).
-* `ga_reads_summit_all`: calculate read distributions around ALL summits or specific positions such as TSS (Transcription Start Site).
+* `ga_reads_summit_all`: calculates read distributions around ALL summits or specific positions such as TSS (Transcription Start Site).
-* `ga_calc_dist`: calculate the distance between two peak sets or inter-summit distance.
+* `ga_calc_dist`: calculates the distance between two peak sets or inter-summit distance.
-* `ga_reads_region`: calculate read amounts in the specific regions such as peak, up-stream regions.
+* `ga_reads_region`: calculates read amounts in the specific regions such as peak, up-stream regions.
-* `ga_nuc_region`: calculte nucleotide content in the specified regions.
+* `ga_nuc_region`: calcultes nucleotide content in the specified regions.
-* `ga_nuc_summit`: calculte nucleotide content distributions around summits.
+* `ga_nuc_summit`: calcultes nucleotide content distributions around summits.
-* `ga_deltaG`: calculte the free energy difference between the duplex and single-strand states.
+* `ga_deltaG`: makes the wiggle file of the free energy difference between the duplex and single-strand states from fasta file.
+* `ga_RPKM`: calculates the expression levels as RPKM.
-* `ga_reads_gene`: calculate read distributions around genes (not supported yet...).
+* `ga_reads_gene`: calculates read distributions around genes (not supported yet...).
-* `ga_flanking`: pick up the regions (genes) which flank peaks/summits (not supported yet...).
+* `ga_flanking`: picks up the regions (genes) which flank peaks/summits (not supported yet...).

 Requirements
 ========